kenglish95/kenglish95.github.io/_pages/cv.md

-2020-on going&nbsp;|Q-Step Graduate Teaching Assistant: University of Glasgow
+2020-on going    |Q-Step Graduate Teaching Assistant: University of Glasgow
 -----------------|---------------------------------------------------------------------------
 &nbsp;           | The undergraduate Q-Step program provides social science students with advanced                            quantitative methods training.
 My main responsibility as a GTA us running supervised labs                   over Zoom focused on using R to run a variety of quantitative tests.
 I also troubleshoot                    any issues students are having over email or zoom and provide feedback on their                             assessments.